-The National Protection and Programs Directorate/Office of Infrastructure Protection's Infrastructure Information Collection Division (IICD) leads the Department’s efforts to gather and manage vital information regarding the nation’s critical infrastructure.
-Accurate critical infrastructure data is essential to developing and executing infrastructure protection programs at all levels of government.
-IICD helps ensure that the necessary infrastructure data is available to homeland security partners by identifying information sources and developing applications to use and analyze the data.
+The Infrastructure Information Collection Division (IICD) within the National Protection and Programs Directorate's Office of Infrastructure Protection (IP) leads the Department’s efforts to gather and manage vital information regarding the nation’s critical infrastructure.
+Protecting our nation's critical infrastructure requires detailed, accurate, and consistent data to better prepare for, respond to, and recover from natural or manmade disasters.
+IICD helps to ensure that the necessary infrastructure data is available to homeland security partners by identifying information sources and developing applications and tools to support data collection, management, and visualization.

-Resources and Tools to Support Infrastructure Protection and Resilience
+Resources and Tools for Infrastructure Protection and Resilience

-IICD establishes standards, requirements, and procedures to help ensure the consistency and relevance of data collected.
-As part of this effort, IICD developed and maintains the Infrastructure Data Taxonomy, a common terminology for communicating about critical infrastructure.
+IICD establishes standards, requirements, and procedures to help ensure the consistency and relevance of data collected through IP's information systems.
+As part of this effort, IICD developed and maintains the Department's Infrastructure Data Taxonomy to provide a common terminology for communicating about critical infrastructure.

 To enhance information-sharing efforts among the public and private sectors, the Protected Critical Infrastructure Information (PCII) program provides congressionally mandated protections from public disclosure to qualifying critical infrastructure information.
-The success of the nation’s collaborative critical infrastructure protection program relies on participation from critical infrastructure owners and operators and PCII provides those owners and operators assurance that their sensitive information can be protected.
+The success of the nation’s collaborative critical infrastructure protection program relies on participation from critical infrastructure owners and operators.
+The PCII program supports this effort by providing owners and operators with the assurance that their sensitive information can be protected.